 Welcome to your English Literature and Creative Writing course

-Welcome to English and Creative Writing at Staffordshire University and congratulations on securing your place with us.
+Welcome to English Literature and Creative Writing at Staffordshire University and congratulations on securing your place with us.

 We’re really looking forward to meeting you and exploring the exciting world of literature and writing with you over the next 3 years.